MikeRogers0/dotfiles/README.md

 https://imageoptim.com/mac - Compress images easily.

+https://github.com/jamsinclair/ballast - Fix that annoying Bluetooth bug which makes audio play drift to one ear.

 ### Homebrew packages

 I don't like install to much stuff, but here are the main packages I installed